Opthimo/Git-Fork-and-Contribute-on-Github/README.md

 1. **What is the difference between a GitHub fork and a local Git clone?**
    Hint: Think about ownership, visibility, and where the copy lives.

+  Github Fork is a public copy of the original repo on github with pull

 2. **Why should you create a new branch before editing, even in your own fork?**
    How does this help keep your work clean and modular?

+Keeps your changes scoped to a single feature, clean history, parallel development

 3. **What happens when you push changes to your fork, but the original repository has changed in the meantime?**
    How can you make sure your pull request will not cause merge conflicts?

+  GitHub will attempt to auto-merge.
+If the same lines changed, you got a merge conflict

 4. **How can you update your fork to reflect changes from the upstream repository?**
    Try to describe the purpose of `git remote add upstream` and `git fetch`.

+"git remote add upstream" lets Git know there’s another repo to track.
+"git fetch" pulls down the new data, but lets you choose when and how to integrate it.

 5. **Why do open-source maintainers prefer contributions via pull requests rather than giving direct write access?**
    Think in terms of trust, control, and quality assurance.

+  reducing risk of accidental or malicious changes,

 6. **What information should a good pull request contain?**
    Consider both the technical and the social aspects (e.g., commit message, explanation, tone).

+Clear and concise summary of what the Pull Request does.
+What changes are made.
+Why, where, (maybe) how. respectful and collaborative.

 ## 4) Advice